SZJhacker/GSCtool/Readme.md

 ## Cite

-Zijie Shen#, Enhui Shen$^#$, Chuyu Ye, Quan Zou* and Longjiang Fan*.
+Zijie Shen#, Enhui Shen#, Chuyu Ye, Quan Zou* and Longjiang Fan*.
 Genic SNP Composition Tool Tool(GSCtool): A genomic descriptor characterizes genome in a time-series manner.

 Please email me if you have any questions:shenzijie2013@163.com